steedmicro/steedmicro/README.md

 Hi there, I'm a senior Full stack + Blockchain developer & Team Leader.

-I love working with challenges and great colleagues.
+I love working with challenges and great colleagues. <br>
 I run a great team of senior Blockchain developers who are good at creating Full-stack + NFT & Defi projects.

 If you are interested about us, please feel free to contact us.